ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+40 avaScript Jokes That Will Make You Laugh (Or Cry) - <a href="https://medium.com/@olateju202/40-avascript-jokes-that-will-make-you-laugh-or-cry-df9453b73f3e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Olateju Olamide Emmanuel`**

+<blockquote>JavaScript developers have a special kind of humor.
+ We laugh at our pain, mock our struggles, and turn daily frustrations into comedy… Continue reading on Medium »</blockquote>

+<h3>2.
+Functional Programming in JavaScript: map, filter, reduce Demystified - <a href="https://javascript.plainenglish.io/functional-programming-in-javascript-map-filter-reduce-demystified-e56f6bd14c12?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dr Abdullah Azhar`**

+<blockquote>Map, filter, and reduce are used by the majority of JavaScript developers.
+Few people truly comprehend them.
+Because of this, production…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3. jQuery 4.0.0 is Finally Here: The Legend That Refuses to Retire - <a href="https://javascript.plainenglish.io/jquery-4-0-0-is-finally-here-the-legend-that-refuses-to-retire-4ce63bc27ac2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Developer Awam`**

+<blockquote>jQuery 4.0.0 released!
+Learn about ES Modules, Trusted Types, performance improvements, and why 77% of top sites still use jQuery in 2026.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
 JavaScript Pass-by-Value and Pass-by-Reference Explained - <a href="https://medium.com/@mohansandesh/javascript-pass-by-value-and-pass-by-reference-87d27ae92713?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohan Sandesh`**

 <blockquote>In programming, functions are a common way to group logic.
 One function can then call another function to perform an operation.
 It can…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 9 JavaScript Patterns That Instantly Improve Code Quality - <a href="https://javascript.plainenglish.io/9-javascript-patterns-that-instantly-improve-code-quality-9c961bff89d2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Muhammad Huzair Awan`**

 <blockquote>Cleaner, safer, scalable — without rewriting your entire codebase
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 JavaScript Closures Explained Clearly (Without the Usual Confusion) - <a href="https://codebyumar.medium.com/javascript-closures-explained-clearly-without-the-usual-confusion-95a7a53ac84a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeByUmar`**

 <blockquote>Closures are a cornerstone of JavaScript, but many developers struggle to understand them.
 Learn what closures really are, how they work…
 Continue reading on Medium »</blockquote>

-<h3>4.
-How AI in JavaScript Is Replacing Traditional Developers - <a href="https://medium.com/@mrunalimane2728/how-ai-in-javascript-is-replacing-traditional-developers-7ef125fc93c4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code AI ML`**

-<blockquote>The uncomfortable truth most developers are not ready to admit
-Continue reading on Medium »</blockquote>

-<h3>5.
-The Most Complete, Practical Explanation of Sessions, Cookies, Tokens, and JWTs - <a href="https://medium.com/hexplain/the-most-complete-practical-explanation-of-sessions-cookies-tokens-and-jwts-364cfa101461?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `aashish`**

-<blockquote>The HTTP protocol is fundamentally stateless.
-Every request that reaches a server is treated as an isolated event, with no built-in memory…
-Continue reading on Hexplain »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>